Hands-on Gear Review

 Best Uses: PacLite is best an an occasional use "insurance piece"

 Unfortunately, the Ridgeback uses Gore-Tex PacLite, an outdated waterproof breathable material typically found on budget, occasional use hardshells.
-We believe the Ridgeback would be significantly better if offered in Gore Pro Shell or another higher quality waterproof breathable material.
-We therefore, prefer other shells and can recommend the following options.
+We believe the Ridgeback would be significantly better if offered in Gore Pro membrane or another higher quality waterproof breathable material.
+We therefore, prefer other shells.

 Compare top rated competitors side-by-side >